 Old English Sheepdogs are a large breed dog, so they do have large breed issues.
 If you are working with a breeder for your dog as a puppy, they can give you family history on if these issues are prevalent in your dog's family.
 While not all OES will have these health issues, based on the breed, they are more susceptible to these illnesses.

 Canine Hip & Elbow Dysplasia.
 For the OES, it is more common to have hip issues where the hip joint doesn't fit together perfectly.
-This is something which will cause mobility problems and eventually lead to arthritis.
-It is important to keep regularly monitoring their mobility and be on the look out for changes in the way they do common activities and willingness to move.
+This is something that will cause mobility problems and eventually lead to arthritis.
+It is important to keep regularly monitoring their mobility and be looking out for changes in the way they do common activities and willingness to move.

 Osteoarthritis, or arthritis in dogs.
 Because of the joint problems already mentioned, OES are at very high risk for osteoarthritis.
 It is important to make regular assessments of your dog’s mobility.

 There are other health issues, but it really depends on your dog.
 For the size of this breed, you can count on a happy, healthy dog.

 Parnell Living Science are the experts on arthritis in dogs.
 As the creators of Glyde™ Mobility Chews, we developed a unique formula with proven levels of anti-inflammatory ingredients to combat the signs of aging.
 Glyde uses natural, gluten-free ingredients to promote healthy joints to let your dog do everything he or she loves.
 Glyde is the only supplement that contains proven levels of three key components to relieve the painful signs of arthritis.

 Glyde's proven formula has all-natural ingredients and high levels of glucosamine and chondroitin, plus New Zealand Green Lipped Mussel (GLM).
 The proven levels of these key ingredients are what makes the formula unique:

 - New Zealand Green Lipped Mussel (GLM):A powerful anti-inflammatory